 If you’ve followed this blog for a while you’ll know that I love history, remote places and beaches.
-So, when Cottages & Castles invited me to check out a luxury, dog friendly property that ticked all of those boxes I jumped at the chance.
+So, when Cottages & Castles invited me to check out a luxury, dog friendly property in St Cyrus that ticked all of those boxes I jumped at the chance.

 Earlier this month we spent a weekend at the Ice House, which sits in the heart of the St Cyrus National Nature Reserve.
 This trip had even piqued the interest of The Teen, who decided to grace us with her presence for a spot of self-catering in Aberdeenshire.

 Car loaded with tasty goodies for our break, we left Edinburgh as soon as college and work commitments allowed.
 Two hours later, we arrived at the Ice House after winding our way down a dark, narrow lane to reach the property.

 Once inside the boy made himself at home and charged off to explore.
 Mr G and The Teen followed suit, and I was left to do the practical stuff, like unpacking our provisions.
 Food and drink stored away, it was time for me to join the explorers.

 I discovering a box packed with thoughtful gifts waiting for the boy.
 My heart melted to see the look of joy on his face.

 The Ice House began life in the 18th century as an ice store belonging to the Tay Salmon Fishery Company.
 Salmon fishing was once a booming industry in the area.
 Large chunks of ice would be cut from the North Esk River where the Ice House stood.
 They’d be stored and used to keep fish fresh.
 In 1879 the river diverted its course, leaving the Ice House standing behind the high-backed dunes of St Cyrus Beach.